steady-bytes/draft/README.md

 	A key/value storage that also validates service are alive and serving traffic.
 This gives the system a single pane of glass to pin point specific failures or running state of the system.

+* CLI:
+	A cli tool for building, operating, and testing the components of draft.

 ## Storage Components
+In an effort to increase the separation of concerns throughout the whole system.
+Each supported data store will have it's own implementation for `Insert`, `Select`, `Update`, and `Delete` operations.
+The general idea is to consume different events to perform different storage operations.
+A central tenant of `Draft` is to keep things simple, and avoid complexity in any way possible.

 * Inserter: A consumer service that is responsible for writing data to a specific type of database
 	- postgres
 	- scylla